n0w0f/git-tutorials-noobies/README.md

-# Git & Github Tutorial
+# Git & Github Tutorial for Noobies :tada:

 Welcome to the Git & Github tutorial!
 In this guide, we'll cover the basics of using Git and Github for version control and collaborative development.
-Git is a distributed version control system that helps developers track changes to their code over time, while Github is a web-based hosting service for Git repositories, enabling collaboration and sharing of code.
+Git is a distributed version control system that helps developers track changes to their code over time, while Github is a web-based hosting service for Git repositories, enabling collaboration and sharing of code. :octocat:

 ## Table of Contents
 1. [Getting Started](#1-getting-started)
 2. [Staging and Committing Changes](#2-staging-and-committing-changes)
 3. [Using Git with VS Code](#3-using-git-with-vs-code)